Future of Work

 2 July 2020

-This is the second in a series of four posts based on the talk that Aptumus CEO Tim Connolly gave to the Cloud Industry Forum on 24 June, titled: “Why covid-19 is accelerating the move to hybrid human / machine business models.”
+This is the second in a series of three posts based on the talk that Aptumus CEO Tim Connolly gave to the Cloud Industry Forum on 24 June, titled: “Why covid-19 is accelerating the move to hybrid human / machine business models.”
 In this post he looks at Remote Working and the Future of the Office.